 The Hearnes don’t live on the street all the time.
 They shower and spend some nights with his sister-in-law, who charges them a fee for the privilege.
 When I talked to Linwood yesterday, he was hoping to sleep indoors last night to avoid “this cold, hard, rugged weather,” but had no idea whether that would be possible.

 So he needed to go and talk to his sister-in-law.
 And he was looking for his wife, who had promised to meet him at the HCH building.

 There are as many homeless stories as there are homeless – 4,088 people according to a single-night count last January and as many as 40,000 homeless for at least one night in Baltimore over the course of a year.
 This is the story of one of them.

-Linwood Lewis Hearne was born on July 23, 1949 and grew up in Washington D.C.
-He has lived in Baltimore for the last 20 years and worked as a security guard, handyman, restaurant cook and janitor at Thurgood Marshall-BWI Airport.
+Linwood Lewis Hearne was born on July 23, 1949 and grew up in Washington, D.C.
+He has lived in Baltimore for the last 20 years and says he’s worked as a security guard, handyman, restaurant cook and janitor at Thurgood Marshall-BWI Airport.